webscreens/site-initiated-mirroring/explainer.md

 currently require double prompting - first to allow tab capture, and then to give permission to stream it to another display.

-There is also no API surface that allows a MediaStream to be streamed directly to a secondary display.
+There is also no API that allows a MediaStream to be sent directly to a secondary display (without going through WebRTC).
 Because a MediaStream can represent a variety of frame sources, it would be difficult to implement an API that could successfully send an arbitrary MediaStream to a secondary display.

 ### Add a new API

 Another alternative would be to add a new global API to control this behavior, like `requestFullscreen()`.
-It would end up sharing many similarities to the Presentation API, but
+It would end up duplicating many aspects of the Presentation API.

 ## Stakeholder Feedback / Opposition